-Spicy Pressure Cooked Pasta Butterflies – the secret to AL DENTE pressure cooker pasta!
+the secret to AL DENTE pressure cooker pasta!

-Cooked in the sauce, and not just coated with it, the pasta changes color and promises to be flavorful, spicy – and also al dente!
+The literal translation of Arrabiata is Angry but that what Italians call something hot and spicy like this pasta!Cooked in the sauce, and not just coated with it, the pasta changes color and promises to be flavorful, spicy – and also al dente!
 Here is the recipe and “secret formula” to always get perfectly cooked pasta from your pressure cooker.

-Be sure to use a digital timer, cell phone or microwave clock to keep track of such a short cooking time.
+Use a digital timer, cell phone or microwave clock to keep track of such a short cooking time.

-The kinds of pasta you can pressure cook:
+The kinds of pasta you can pressure cook

 Any short to medium cut hard semolina pasta can be pressure cooked.
-Nests of dried egg fettucine can also be pressure cooked they should be strained since they require more water to cook than they will absorb.
+Nests of dried egg fettuccine can also be pressure cooked they should be strained since they require more water to cook than they will absorb.
 Frozen or dried stuffed pasta, like ravioli or tortellini, may work – follow a specific recipe to be sure you don’t get a watery sauce.

-You SHOULD NOT pressure cook:
+You SHOULD NOT pressure cook

 - Any pasta that requires 7 minutes or less will not give you al dente results.